 Inside the Matrix, gameplay works the same as every other modern Tetris game in that you’ll need to use these Tetriminos to build and clear lines in order to send Garbage Blocks to enemy players.
 Note that other players also have the ability to send Garbage Blocks your way with Garbage Blocks appearing as a pile of grey Tetriminos at the bottom of your Matrix.

 The more Garbage Blocks sent your way, the higher your Tetris “stack” gets pushed towards the top of the play area.
 When your stack reaches the top (known as a top out), you lose.
-In Tetris 99, loss displays your final score on the leaderboard, and you’ll be given the option to “rematch” by jumping into a new game.
+In Tetris 99, loss displays your final score on the leaderboard, and you’ll be given the option to “rematch” by holding down A in order to jump into a new game.

 How to Play Tetris 99 - The Controls